xxradar/cni_multus_examples/install/readme.md

 ```
 git clone https://github.com/intel/multus-cni.git && cd multus-cni
 ```
 Multus will be installed as daemonset.
-Pleqse note that there probably already an installed CNI.
+Pleqae note that there is probably already an installed CNI.
 ```
 kubectl apply -f ./multus-cni/images/multus-daemonset.yml
 ```